samblenny/feather-tft-clock/README.md

 12. Assemble the Adalogger FeatherWing with pin headers on a breadboard, then solder the headers in place.

-13. **IMPORTANT:** The Adalogger FeatherWing's default SD card CS pin conflicts with the CS pin for the USB Host FeatherWing, so the Adalogger's SDCS signal needs to be moved with a wire jumper.
-For pictures and more details, please refer to the
+13. **IMPORTANT:** The Adalogger FeatherWing's default SD card CS pin is D10, which conflicts with the CS pin for the USB Host FeatherWing, so the Adalogger's SDCS signal needs to be moved with a wire jumper.
+For more details, check out the
     [SD & SPI Pins](https://learn.adafruit.com/adafruit-adalogger-featherwing?view=all#sd-and-spi-pins-2933321)
     section of the Adalogger Learn Guide.